-1. Test-Optional

-One possibility is the "test-optional" approach taken by a number of U.S. colleges.
+1. Test-optional: One possibility is the "test optional" approach taken by a number of US colleges.
 In fact, the term is associated with a number of related, but distinct alternatives including "test-flexible" and "test-blind" admissions policies.
 Test-optional allows applicants to choose whether to submit SAT/ACT scores and have them considered in the admit decision.
-Test flexible allows students to pick from a larger smorgasbord of tests.
+Test-flexible allows students to pick from a larger smorgasbord of tests.
 Test-blind eliminates any consideration of test scores in admit decisions.

-Test-optional admissions is the most widely employed approach at U.S. colleges and has been most studied (Soares, 2012).
-About half of national liberal arts colleges ranked in the "Top 100" by U.S. News and World Report no longer require ACT or SAT scores from all or most applicants.
+Test-optional admissions is the most widely employed approach at US colleges and has been most studied (Soares, 2012).
+As of this writing, about half of national liberal arts colleges ranked in the "Top 100" by U.S. News and World Report do not require ACT or SAT scores from all or most applicants.
 The list includes Bates, Bowdoin, Bryn Mawr, Holy Cross, Pitzer, Smith, and Wesleyan.
-As of this writing, the University of Chicago, ranked number 6 among national universities, is the first elite U.S. university to go test-optional.
+Wake Forest is the first national university ranked in the top 30 to go test-optional.

-Although disputed by the College Board and ACT Inc., most independent evaluations of test-optional admissions are generally positive (e.g., Bryn Mawr College, 2009; McDermott, 2008; see also Chapters 6 and 7 of this volume).
-Test-optional colleges report increases in application and enrollment rates for both low-income and underrepresented minority students, though the effect appears to be greater under a test-blind approach (Espenshade & Chung, 2012).
+Although disputed by the College Board and ACT, most independent evaluations of test-optional admissions are generally positive (e.g., Bates College, 2004; McDermott, 2008; Bryn Mawr College, 2009).
+Test-optional colleges report increases in application and enrollment rates for both low income and underrepresented minority students, though the effect appears to be greater under a testblind approach (Espenshade & Chung, 2012).
 At the same time, test-optional institutions report little if any change in college outcomes such as grades and graduation rates.
 An added attraction is that test-optional boosts SAT/ACT averages among applicants who do submit scores, a fact that has not gone unnoticed at colleges concerned to improve their institutional ranking.

 Whether test-optional might work at UC is an open question.
 Test-optional does nothing to lessen the built-in advantage for those who do submit scores (and who have usually enjoyed the greatest opportunity to learn).
 For those who do not submit, it is unclear how UC would replace test scores as a tool for sorting the large volume of applications it receives.
-Also of concern is the potential for gaming the system that test-optional creates, both for institutions as well as students.
+Also of concern is the potential for "gaming" the system that test-optional creates, both for institutions as well as students.

-2. Strivers Approach

-Another possible path is the Strivers approach, that is, controlling statistically for the effects of socioeconomic circumstance on SAT/ACT scores.
-The most thorough-going effort to assess how such an approach might work at UC is a UC Office of the President (UCOP) study by Roger Studley (2004).
+2. Strivers approach: Another possible path is the Strivers approach, that is, controlling statistically for the effects of socioeconomic circumstance on SAT/ACT scores.
+The most thorough-going effort to assess how such an approach might work at UC is a 2001 UCOP study by Roger Studley.
 Based on a sample of California SAT takers who applied to UC, the study adjusted students' test scores to account for socioeconomic circumstance: neighborhood of residence (as defined by zip code), high school attended, and family characteristics including income, parents' education, and whether English was the students' first language.
 These factors were used to generate a predicted SAT score for each student.
 Students whose actual scores exceeded their predicted score were deemed high-ability applicants, as in the Strivers proposal.

-The results showed that adjusting SAT/ACT scores for SES substantially reduced score deficits for Latinx and Black students relative to other applicants.
-To a lesser extent this was also true for Asian students, who tended to score higher than White students in similar circumstances (Studley, 2004).
+The results showed that adjusting SAT/ACT scores for SES substantially reduced score deficits for Latino and black students relative to other applicants.
+To a lesser extent this was also true for Asian students, who tended to score higher than white students in similar circumstances (Studley, 2001).
 Of course, class-based adjustments cannot eliminate racial gaps entirely, as noted earlier.
 But a Strivers-type approach might reduce those gaps in significant measure.